apache/incubator-kie-kogito-runtimes/README.md

                * For example: `-war /home/manstis/workspaces/git/droolsjbpm/guvnor/guvnor-webapp/target/guvnor-webapp-5.4.0-SNAPSHOT -remoteUI "${gwt_remote_ui_server_port}:${unique_id}" -startupUrl index.jsp -logLevel INFO -codeServerPort 9997 -port 8888 org.drools.guvnor.FastCompiledGuvnor org.drools.guvnor.Guvnor`

+        * Tab *Arguments*, it is recommended to set `VM Arguments` to: `-XX:MaxPermSize=512m -Xms512m -Xmx2048m`.
+You might be able to try smaller values, but these are known to work.

         * Button *Run*.

     * In your workspace, in the tab *Development Mode*, double click on the `Guvnor` URL.